-Under resale agreements, IBRD, on behalf of the World Bank Group, has not received securities as collateral as of December 31, 2012 and December 31, 2011, respectively.
-As of December 31, 2012 and December 31, 2011, the carrying amount of securities pledged as collateral under repurchase agreements was nil and \$4 million, respectively.
+Under resale agreements, IBRD, on behalf of the World Bank Group, has received securities as collateral with a fair value of \$2,069 million and nil as of December 31, 2013 and December 31, 2012, respectively, and is permitted to sell or repledge these securities.
+No securities have been sold or repledged as of December 31, 2013.
+As of December 31, 2013 and December 31, 2012, the carrying amount of securities pledged as collateral under repurchase agreements was \$332 million and nil, respectively.

-The following is a summary of the collateral received/paid by IBRD, on behalf of the World Bank Group, in relation to derivatives as of December 31, 2012 and December 31, 2011:
+The following is a summary of the collateral received by IBRD, on behalf of the World Bank Group, in relation to derivatives as of December 31, 2013 and December 31, 2012: